globant-ui/css-training/content/css-properties/content.md

 # Content

-The content CSS property allow to insert generated content.
+This CSS property allow to insert generated content.

 It is used with the ::before and ::after pseudo-elements to generate content in an element.
 Objects inserted using the content property are anonymous replaced elements (In CSS, a replaced element is an element whose representation is outside the scope of CSS).